angelxuanchang/nlp-class/project.md

     * Exactly which data set do you plan to use
 * Evaluation
     * What is the evaluation measure for the data set and what is the baseline
+* Timeline and work breakdown
+    * What do you plan to achieve by the milestone?
+    * How will the work be allocated between the team members?

 Go to [Coursys]({{ site.coursys }}).
 Under the `Project Proposal` activity submit the following files: